 4. Find Your Niche

 Congratulations, you have become a certified life coach!
 Now what?
 The next step is to determine what type of coach you would like to be.
-The good news is, if you have been practicing your coaching skills you may have a sense of your niche already.
+The good news is, if you have been practising your coaching skills you may have a sense of your niche already.

 Do you have to niche into one area?
 While you don't have to, we highly recommend niching because it allows you to get great results by focusing on one area.
 This has numerous other side benefits such as: